vigetlabs/blendid/CONTRIBUTING.md

 # Contribution Guidelines

-Thanks you for considering a contribution to Blended.
+Thanks you for considering a contribution to Blendid.

 ## Getting Started

-Before you begin developing on Blended, you'll need to setup your environment:
+Before you begin developing on Blendid, you'll need to setup your environment:

 1. Install [NodeJS](https://nodejs.org) 6.11.1 or higher.
 2. Install [Yarn](https://yarnpkg.com)